top of page

 Available Works

-These unknown stories create spaces for us to fill with our own stories and they thus become metaphors for our own memories and emotions.
+These unknown stories create spaces for us to fill in our own stories and they thus become metaphors for our own memories and emotions.

-Our own end, death and decay might be predictable and unavoidable, but we choose the paths we take and the distances we travel.
+Our own end, death and decay might be predictable and unavoidable, but the paths we take and the distances we travel are clear.

 Biography